nickmat/GlichTutorial/readme.md

 | Error | Error (3): Must be integer. | Error in expression. |
 | Null | null | Not assigned a value. |

+Both number and field are integer values but normally we do not need distinguish between them.
+The script will convert them as required.

+###### 1.2.1.2 Literal Values.

+By default, a plain integer will default to a number type unless the integer is followed by an **f** (123f).
+The can be changed using the **set** statement, as we will see later.

 ##### 1.2.2 Let Statement and Variables